energinet-singularity/yggdrasil/README.md

 cd yggdrasil/
 ```

 To set any cluster configurations, you should edit the nidhogg/values.yaml file.
 Once you are satisfied with the configurations of the cluster, edit the yggdrasil/values.yaml file and enable the services that you would like to enable on the cluster.
+You should change the installCNI flag to "false" and change the enableCephAKS to "true".
 You are now ready to install Yggdrasil on the cluster by running the command:

 ```